-Wisconsin protests: Mother, sisters of Alvin Cole arrested after curfew, report says
+Wisconsin protests: Mother, sisters of Alvin Cole arrested after curfew

 “I can’t believe y’all did this to me.
 Y’all killed my son,” she said, adding later, multiple times, “I can’t breathe.”

 The video also suggests a police officer may have used a stun gun on Tracy Cole, but the footage wasn’t completely clear.
-The Cole family’s lawyer could not immediately confirm a stun gun was used, according to the report.

-The lawyer said Tracy Cole suffered an arm injury and a bump to her head, the report said.
-She was later hospitalized, according to the newspaper.
+Family Attorney Kimberly Motley wrote on Facebook that "they" had arrested Tracy Cole "for peacefully protesting tonight!
+She ended up in the hospital."

+In a later post, Motley wrote that Tracy & Tristiana Cole had been discharged from the hospital, but the family was still trying to find Taleavia Cole.

 In the video, a police officer is heard saying, “Get on the ground, you’re going to get Tased,” and then the sound of a stun gun is heard, but the footage is unclear about exactly what happened.

-After the arrests of Cole and daughters Taleavia and Tristiana Cole, a group called the People’s Revolution issued a statement objecting to the family members being taken into custody.
+After the arrests of Cole and her daughters, a group called the People’s Revolution issued a statement objecting to the family members being taken into custody.

 “It is despicable that the Wauwatosa Police Department would arrest the members of the family of Alvin Cole, who their Officer killed,” the statement said in part, according to the Journal Sentinel.